doevelopper/quality-management-system/rtdtmX.md

    - These open specifications standardize modular embedded hardware designs, including processor modules, interfaces, and mechanical form factors for integration with firmware, software, and Linux-based systems.
    - They promote interoperability and security in hardware design, addressing gaps in mechanical and electronic aspects of complex systems.
    - Accessibility: Open standards freely available for download from the SGET website (https://sget.org/standards/), developed by a non-profit organization.

+9. **ISA/IEC 62443: Security for Industrial Automation and Control Systems (Latest version)**:
+   - This series of standards provides a comprehensive framework for implementing cybersecurity in industrial automation and control systems (IACS), including network segmentation, access control, and secure development lifecycle.
+   - It addresses security requirements for embedded systems, PLCs, SCADA systems, and industrial networks, with specific guidance on zones and conduits, security levels (SL 1-4), and defense-in-depth strategies.
+   - Particularly relevant for robotic systems, unmanned vehicles, and industrial equipment with networked connectivity.
+   - Accessibility: Available from ISA (International Society of Automation) and IEC (International Electrotechnical Commission).
+Some parts available for purchase; summaries and implementation guides available freely from ISA/IEC websites.

 **Scope**: